sfgz/sfgz-basics/README.md

 Import the file within Typo3 as extensions.

 ## Requirements
-Basics to run sfgz_udb for to feed a Nexcloud with userdata.
+Basics to feed a Nexcloud with userdata. sfgz_udb is the main Extension.

 Required by upcoming extensions as sfgz_kurs or sfgz_lsbacker